You are currently viewing Mattress in Malaysia for Spine & Joint Care

 • Maintains postural balance, assisting in reducing excessive cervical strain.

-• Supports targeted cervical spine alignment, assisting in neuromuscular function.
+• Manages targeted cervical spine alignment, assisting in neuromuscular function.

-4. Contour Pillow: Targeted Support for Head, Neck, and Shoulder Alignment
+4. Contour Pillow: Targeted Care for Head, Neck, and Shoulder Alignment

 Composition: Curved pillow structure, accommodating spinal movement efficiency.